Wednesday, 30 November 2022

 James has treated himself to a new Alexa which means that I have inherited his old one, which is now in pride of place in my office, currently a hub of Christmas secrets.
 However there’s something not quite right about the new Alexa.
 She refuses to play certain radio stations, and rather alarmingly refuses to switch herself off on command.
 Shades of 2001: A Space Odyssey!
 “Open the pod bay door Alexa!”
 “No James, I can’t do that!”
 Hopefully these issues are just temporary, and she won’t take over the house and hold us prisoner!

-Tuesday 29 November 2022
+Tuesday, 29 November 2022

 World Cup football

 James and I are watching the World Cup England vs Wales match this evening.
 I’m certain that Davie and Chanel are also watching it in Manchester, and probably Ally and Cat are watching it in London.
-Jamie however is almost definitely not watching it, partly because it’s early morning just now in New Xealand, and partly because he has never been quite as interested in football as his younger brothers.
+Jamie however is almost definitely not watching it, partly because it’s early morning just now in New Zealand, and partly because he has never been quite as interested in football as his younger brothers.

 It’s noticeably colder here now, as you might expect since we are only two days away from December.
 The grass was frosty this morning and I was treading warily as I walked down the path on my way to the post office; it wasn’t actually icy but it looked as if it might be.
 I just feel so vulnerable after my recent fall and I’m terrified of breaking something else.
 On Heather and Ewan’s advice James has bought me Vitamin D and Calcium supplements to help my bones to heal, and I’m taking them conscientiously.